Circle CI

 testomatio_url

-if you use on-premise version.
+input (if you use on-premise setup).